 The ‘parquet’ effects in engineered oak flooring

-engineered oak flooring, in a warm golden tone, looks beautiful in a Herringbone design.
+Engineered oak flooring, in a warm golden tone, looks beautiful in a Herringbone design.
 Today, engineered wood flooring is available where the one-strip surface is ready patterned, so the boards are laid like normal planks to create a continuous pattern effect.
 It’s worth researching these types of options, as installation time and costs are greatly reduced, and modern formats offer lots of practical benefits.

 Contrast and laying styles

 A current trend with London designers is to use different tones of engineered oak flooring to create a contrasting pattern or border within the floor.
 Mixing shades in this way can create a stunning effect.
-Plain engineered wood flooing planks, in a matching tone, can also be used to create a more subtle ‘frame’ around a patterned wood flooring.
+Plain engineered wood flooring planks, in a matching tone, can also be used to create a more subtle ‘frame’ around a patterned wood flooring.

 Other ways to introduce pattern is to zone areas; traditional plank floors can be laid in a different direction in different rooms to create interest.
 Or a single plank may be laid at a doorway, at right angles to the floor, to create a dividing line.
 Engineered oak flooring can also be laid diagonally but this requires very careful planning and can create lots of waste!

 Other less common types of patterned wood flooring include ‘end grain’ designs.
 Timbers tiles are cut from the end of a piece of timber and the end grain is exposed.
 If you’re looking for a subtler pattern, look out for plank-style wood floors that have an old or reclaimed look, with lots of graining and colour variation; in effect, nature’s own pattern!

 For flooring inspiration browse our engineered oak flooring collection, like us on Facebook and follow us on Twitter.
 Or pop into our Burford showroom for help, advice and inspiration.
 Alternatively, you can contact us here.Back to News